CiscoDevNet/terraform-provider-intersight/website/docs/d/equipment_io_card.html.markdown

 ---
+subcategory: "equipment"
 layout: "intersight"
 page_title: "Intersight: intersight_equipment_io_card"
-sidebar_current: "docs-intersight-data-source-equipment-io-card"
 description: |-
   I/O module on a chassis which multiplexes traffic from blade servers.
 ---

-# Data Source: intersight_equipment._io_card
+# Data Source: intersight_equipment_io_card
 I/O module on a chassis which multiplexes traffic from blade servers.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `connection_path`:(string) Switch Id to which the IOM is connected to.
 The value can be A or B.
 * `connection_status`:(string) Connectivity Status of FEX/IOM to Switch - A or B or AB.
 * `dc_supported`:(bool) IOM device connector support.